We are one of the most active international law firms when it comes to advising clients on Islamic finance.

-Our Islamic finance specialists have extensive experience in structuring, documenting and negotiating complex transactions and developing innovative Shari'ah-compliant techniques, including in relation to bank finance, regulation, project finance, hedging and swap transactions, funds and other structures including sukuk issuances (both asset-based and asset-backed).
+Our Islamic finance specialists have extensive experience in structuring, documenting and negotiating complex transactions and developing innovative Shari'ah-compliant techniques, including in relation to asset finance, bank finance, regulation, project finance, hedging and derivatives transactions, funds and other structures including Sukuk issuances (both asset-based and asset-backed).

-Our team has built up a strong track record not only in Islamic transactions but also are experts in structuring conventional transactions.
+Our team has not only built up a strong track-record in Islamic transactions but is also comprised of experts in structuring conventional transactions.
 Having this breadth of experience provides us with the ability to deliver legal and structuring solutions across a wide range of product areas.

 Unique experience with a track record of "firsts"